• Home • Big Bang Cosmology Needs To Be Placed In Time Out • Top Ten • USA • January 2017 •

 Now, our high school kids say, “That’s wicked hot.”

-Tyson quotes Columbia physicist Arlin Crotts, “It’s ridiculous is what it is.
+Tyson quotes Columbia physicist, Arlin Crotts, “It’s ridiculous is what it is.
 It’s a billion billion times the largest temperature that we have to think about,” referring to gamma-ray bursts and quasars.
 And though it may have seemed to be a logical place to begin, 1032 K is a most enigmatic concept within which to find answers to questions about the deep nature of our universe.

 Epochs of the Big Bang Cosmology.
 Notwithstanding, one of the most significant contributions of the big bang cosmology and its single trajectory, is the definition of as many as eighteen epochs (currently using Wikipedia definitions), all based on its temperature scale that generally outlines the continued expansion of the universe.

 Also, each epoch gets opened up.
 Each becomes an on-going process.
 From our cursory analyzes, none appear to have an ending.
-These epochs as defined by big bang cosmology establish the basic characteristics of an epochal process, even if its texture (personality) changes as the universe expands because in this model everything is necessarily connected to everything.
+The epochs defined by big bang cosmology establish the basic characteristics of an epochal process, even if its texture (personality) changes as the universe expands because in this model everything is necessarily connected to everything.

 When Planck Time-Length-Charge-and-Mass are tracked together using base-2 notation, there are about 64 notations before encountering the CERN-scale.
 Those 64 notations are a rich infrastructure to explore.
 Conceptually and historically it has been given several names.
 Called the grid (Frank Wilczek), matrix (Sumit Das, Lei Lu, Miao Li and others), aether (Maxwell), plenun (Plato) or vinculum (Hocking, third paragraph), it is truly a small-scale universe and structure.
 It is smaller than what we call the CERN-scale; it is the first one-third of the total 200+ notations.
 The human scale goes from 67 to 134 and the large scale goes from 134 to just over 200.
 The very last notation within this chart is always the current notation, age of the universe, or the Now.